MadBrozzeR/madsocket/README.md

 ## Client instance

-When any Client relative event (connect, disconnect, data) occures, corresponding listener is being called with Client instance as a context.
+When any Client relative event (connect, disconnect, message) occures, corresponding listener is being called with Client instance as a context.
 So you can use `this` keyword to gain access to this instance and its methods.

 ### client.send